NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/Kaapana_overall/README.md

  * how to debug failures? e.g., see [this as an example](https://kaapana.slack.com/archives/C018MPL9404/p1674230282696369?thread_ts=1674181916.424089&cid=C018MPL9404)

 **Running Kaapana on Google Kubernetes Engine** : while using GCP, we've been following an extremely naive and inefficient approach for deploying Kaapana.
 We allocate a fixed linux VM, and install it as if we are on a on-prem server.
 As I understand it, to fully leverage the power of k8s, it would make a lot more sense to use Google Kubernetes engine.
 My knowledge of k8s and microk8s is very close to 0, so maybe this is something that is highly trivial.
 Maybe we could experiment with this together.
 We can even set up a shared GCP projects where I can add you, so you can experiment directly.
 Related to [Connecting/Using Kaapana to Google Cloud/Google Health/Google FHIR](../KaapanaConnectingKaapanaToGoogleCloudAndHealthAndFHIR/README.md).
+ * Jonas is working on removing the use of `hostpath`

 **Maintenance of Kaapana instance** : discuss the process of checking for security vulnerabilities, updating the developers of identified vulnerabilities, communicating the need to update to the users, look if scanning features available in GCP could be helpful.